Orange County Dog Bite Lawyers

 Who Is Not Eligible To Sue For Dog Bite Injury Compensation?

 Not everyone is eligible to file a claim for compensation after being bitten by a dog.
-In some situations, certain individuals may not have the right to sue for damages under California law.
-Below are the cases where a person might not be able to seek monetary payment for their injuries:
+In some situations, certain individuals may not have the right to sue for damages under California law:

 - People who deliberately provoke dogs.